jahndev/markdown-cv/index.md

 ### Client  ELC Estee Lauder Company
 ### Role    Backend Developer
 `OCT 2020 - PRESENT`
-Introducing changes in order to enable features in the backend layer based on a micro-service and distributed architecture, pushing them until to go production environment, following CI-CD metodologies working closely with Release Managers, DevOps and colaborating in test and cuality certification process, also troubleshooting, monitoring and documentation tasks.
+Introducing changes in order to enable features in the backend layer based on a micro-service and distributed architecture, pushing them until to go production environment, following CI-CD metodologies working closely with Release Managers, DevOps and colaborating in test and quality certification process, also troubleshooting, monitoring and documentation tasks.

 ## I also worked with